RunhangShu/Myweb/content/r/Must know statistics in omics.md

 Whether the peak detection is reliable, how to reduce noise for extracting real compound signals
 - Batch effect: Samples may change over time, needs quality control (EigenMS)
-- pathway activity predition: needs to annoate metabolites first
+- pathway activity predition: needs to annoate metabolites first (mummichog)